Integrative-Transcriptomics/phage_host_dual_transcriptomics/README.md

 # Processing of dual RNA-seq data for the PhageExpressionAtlas

-This repo contains the code for processing dual RNA-seq data as currently hosted in the PhageExpressionAtlas (**LINK**).
+This repo contains the code for processing dual RNA-seq data as currently hosted in the [PhageExpressionAtlas](phageexpressionatlas.cs.uni-tuebingen.de).
 First, a nextflow pipeline is used to trim paired-end or single-end RNA-seq reads, check their quality, map the reads to a dual genome, filter the alignments and count reads.
 A Jupyter Notebook is then used to annotate pre-process the count data for storage and analysis with the PhageExpressionAtlas.

 ## Nextflow pipeline